THE UIC MANIFESTO

-Government should not incur debt at interest, but should instead operate on a balanced budget formula of 10% of the income generated by residents and print only as much money as can be absorbed by true productivity growth, while protecting the purchasing power of senior citizens by avoiding artificial inflation, devaluation and deflation at all cost.
+The government should not incur debt at interest, but should instead operate on a balanced budget formula of 10% of the income generated by residents and print only as much money as can be absorbed by true productivity growth while protecting the purchasing power of senior citizens by avoiding artificial inflation, devaluation and deflation at all cost.

 2.6 Government Employees

 We favour repealing any requirement that one must join or pay dues to a union as a condition of government employment.
 We advocate replacing defined-benefit pensions with defined-contribution plans, as are commonly offered in the private sector, so as not to impose debt on future generations without their consent.

 We favour free-market banking, with unrestricted competition among banks and depository institutions of all types.
 Markets are not free unless fraud is vigorously combated.
 Those who enjoy the possibility of profits must not impose risks of losses upon others, such as through government guarantees or bailouts.
 We support ending student loan guarantees and special treatment of student loan debt in bankruptcy proceedings.
 Individuals engaged in voluntary exchange should be free to use as money any mutually agreeable commodity or item.
 We support a halt to inflationary monetary policies and unconstitutional legal tender laws.